SAP-samples/teched2025-AD161/exercises/ex1/README.md

       occupied_seats @title: '{i18n>OccupiedSeats}';
     }
     ```
-    The annotations provide a title for some of the elements of the domain model entities.
+    The annotations provide a title for some of the elements of the `Connections` and `Flights` entities.

-3. The values of the annotations are `i18n` keys.
+3. The values of the annotations are `i18n` ("internationalization") keys.
 The respective texts need to be added to the app.
 Copy the folder [assets/ex1/_i18n](../../assets/ex1/_i18n) into folder _xflights_.

     The result should look like this: